manabu-hirano/logdrive/README.md

 You can check the output HashDB directory of preservation-vm-1.md5 via http://localhost:50070/explorer.html#/.

-If you check the contents of the HashDB, use hadoop command with fs option.
-You will be able to see MD5, UNIX timestamps, LBA, and size of LBA.
+Use hadoop command with fs option to see the output as follows.
+Each line consits of MD5 hash, UNIX time in second, UNIX time in nanosecond, LBA, and size of data.

     [root@localhost tests]# hadoop fs -text /preservation-vm-1.md5/part-r-00000
     ....